Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Discussion

 Gotham can be extended by increasing the included library of devices, attackers, scenarios, and for sure, using it as a platform to train, implement or validate \textit{superheroes} that react against the attacks from threat actors.
+We hope that instead of only sharing static datasets for network security that are difficult to adapt for different scenarios and might get outdated, researchers and practitioners can use and build upon the testbed to create and share other complex scenarios for network security that allows the dynamic creation of new datasets tailored to the network setting of interest.